digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Package authors may upgrade the dependencies of a package as well as the package itself.
-A new version of a package may add new dependencies, and must have all the dependencies of the old version.
-Each existing dependency must either be unchanged from the old dar, or an upgrade of its previous version.
+A new version of a package may add new dependencies, and must have all the (non-:ref:`utility-package <upgrades-utility-package>`) dependencies of the old version.
+Each of these existing dependency must either be unchanged from the old dar, or an upgrade of its previous version.